bogaudio/BogaudioModules/README-prerelease.md

   - An on-board ADSR, controlled by the GATE input, with selectable routing to output level, feedback and depth, with CV control over the sustain level.
   - A main frequency knob calibrated for setting the frequency as a ratio of the frequency dictated by the V/OCT input - assuming a single V/OCT CV is routed to multiple FM-OPs, this allows the relative frequency of each operator to be set via ratios.

+Anti-aliasing techniques are applied when feedback or external FM are in use.
+Either condition for anti-aliasing can be disabled on the context menu.
+Prior to version 1.1.36, due to a long-standing bug, there was no anti-aliasing for external FM, unless feedback was also on.
+To get that behavior back, **the true vintage FM-OP sound**, disable "Anti-alias external FM" on the menu.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the V/OCT input.

 #### <a name="chirp"></a> CHIRP